UNC Global Radiology, a RAD-AID Chapter

 UNC Global Radiology, a RAD-AID Chapter, COVID-19 Response

-- UNC Global Radiology and RAD-AID Kenya leadership and volunteers continue to support IR curriculum with weekly RAD-AID IR Program webinars.
+- We continue to support IR curriculum with weekly RAD-AID IR Program webinars.
 Additionally, University of Nairobi faculty and residents are participating with UNC Department of Radiology case conferences.
 In July 2020, a joint educational day web conference will be hosted with the Kenyan Association of Radiology.

-- UNC Global Radiology and RAD-AID Malawi leadership and volunteers wrote a four-part COVID-19 lecture series tailored specifically for our colleagues in Lilongwe.
+- We helped write a four-part COVID-19 lecture series tailored specifically for our colleagues in Lilongwe.
 Also, the team sent funds so that PPE, bleach, and soap could be purchased locally for our radiology colleagues at Kamuzu Central Hospital.

 - Donate to support our partners during COVID-19!